jefersonferri/Crimes_RS2/README.md

 Excel → Python ETL → PostgreSQL → SQL → Power BI

 ETL Challenge: The original source files available here [raw_data](raw_data/) contained different spreadsheet layouts and header positions across years.
 A Python/Pandas [crimes2](crimes2.py) pipeline was developed to automatically identify the header based on the "Municípios" field, normalize the monthly datasets and consolidate the historical data.
+After this consolidation, still there were some noise in the data that had to be removed manually inside the excel spreasheet.
+After the manual cleaning we have the final data [consolidated](crimes_RS_compilado.xlsx).

 ## Key Skills Demonstrated